Khushisrivastava202/Book-Notes/README.md

 * Create a new branch for your contribution.
 * Make your changes, commit them, and push to your forked repository.
 * Create a pull request (PR) to the main repository.
 Provide a descriptive title and details about your changes.
-* Your PR will be reviewed, and once approved, it will be merged into the main project.

 Thank You!